 Chickens can get bothered, dehydrated or lethargic from weather.

 Great for chicks and adults alike.
-Electrolytes can help especially on hot days, dehydration or diarrhea, to replenish essential salts.
+Electrolytes can help to prevent dehydration, especially on hot days or when chickens are experiencing diarrhea, to replenish essential salts.
 Much like 100 plus for humans!

 We use Brinecombe Electrolytes, an extra concentrated and value option.

 Multivitamins and Minerals: